CA Final Law 1.5 Day Strategy

 5. Write your answers in bullet points instead of long paragraphs- Avoid writing your answers in long paragraphs; instead, you can attempt them with bullet points, as points make your answer readable, catchy, structured, and also score step-wise marks and make the sheet easy to check by the examiner.

-6. Use headings and subheadings for better clarity- Use of headings and subheadings brings a clear presentation to your answer, so break the answer into different sections according to the question needs, like “Facts”, Provision, Analysis, and more.
+6. Use headings and subheadings for better clarity- Use of headings and subheadings brings a clear presentation to your answer, so break the answer into different sections according to the question's needs, like “Facts”, Provision, Analysis, and more.
 This will give the examiner an eye-catching answer, increasing the marks for the presentation of the answer and boosting its value also.

 Conclusion